Jörg Haider: Criticism by Arnold Schwarzenegger

-Allegations of Nazi sympathies and anti-semitism
+Allegations of Nazi sympathies and antisemitism

 Haider was frequently criticized for statements in praise of Nazi policies, or considered antisemitic.
 International reports on Haider often referred to his remark that the Nazi government had produced a "proper employment policy" as compared to the SPÖ government.
 He was forced to resign as governor of the Carinthia province in 1991 because of the incident.
 Haider years later apologized.
 On one occasion during a parliamentary debate, Haider described World War II concentration camps as "punishment camps".

 On several occasions Haider made remarks about Austrian World War II veterans that were represented as broad endorsement of the war and of the Nazi SS.
 Speaking to a gathering of veterans from several countries in 1990, he said that the veterans were "decent people of good character" and "remain true to their convictions".
 Haider stated that he did not specifically address Waffen-SS veterans with his remarks.
 On another occasion, he said, "the Waffen-SS was part of the Wehrmacht (German military) and because of that it deserves every honour and recognition".
 The Waffen-SS was in fact not part of the Wehrmacht.
 In 2000, at a gathering of Wehrmacht veterans in Ulrichsberg, including Waffen-SS veterans, he said, "Those who come to Ulrichsberg are not the old Nazis.
 They are not neo-Nazis, they are not criminals."

 Haider also compared the deportation of Jews by the Nazis to the expulsion of Sudeten Germans from Czechoslovakia after World War II.
 His detractors pointed to a punning reference to the leader of the Jewish community of Vienna, Ariel Muzicant; Haider indicated that he did not understand how someone named Ariel (also the name of a popular laundry detergent) could have gathered so much filth, implying the real estate agent's business methods were crooked.
 Haider's critics characterized the remark as antisemitic.
 He maintained that Muzicant faked antisemitic hate letters to himself.
 He later withdrew this and other accusations, and apologized for his "derogatory remarks".

 Haider was closely watched by Mossad, the Israeli secret service; FPÖ secretary general Peter Sichrovsky – a Jewish-Austrian politician and formerly one of Haider's closest aides – had gathered inside information on Haider's controversial contacts with prominent "Arab dictators".

-Due to Haider's perceived contacts to Holocaust deniers, the Israeli Foreign Ministry on 29 September 2008 declared it was heavily concerned about the 2008 Austrian elections; a spokesman of the ministry said that Israeli officials were "very worried about the rise to power of people who promote hatred, Holocaust denial, and befriend Neo-Nazis.
+Due to Haider's perceived contacts to Holocaust deniers, the Israeli Foreign Ministry on 29 September 2008 declared it was heavily concerned about the 2008 Austrian elections; a spokesman of the ministry said that Israeli officials were "very worried about the rise to power of people who promote hatred, Holocaust denial, and befriend neo-Nazis.
 We see it as a disturbing development and are following the matter very closely."